-Situation: “In 2019, I joined an executive committee to organise a volunteering programme aiming at delivering learning classes to children in our community.”
+Situation: “In 2019, I joined an executive committee to organize a volunteering program aiming at delivering learning classes to children in our community.”

-Task: “I was the team leader of the committee and I am responsible for recruiting volunteers for the programme and coordinating with 20 team members.
+Task: “I was the team leader of the committee and I was responsible for recruiting volunteers for the program and coordinating with 20 team members.

 Action: “In order to do that, I conducted weekly meetings with my team members to assign tasks and review our progress.
 We managed to come up with a marketing campaign and conducted a promotion in online social media platforms and campus.”

-Result: “After working as a team for 90 days, I successfully led my team to recruit over 100 volunteers for our programme and work with over 50 schools.”
+Result: “After working as a team for 90 days, I successfully led my team to recruit over 100 volunteers for our program and work with over 50 schools.”